levizimmerman/fe3-assessment-3/readme.md

     .text(getTextLabel.bind(data.point));
 }
 ```
 The bar is marked by adding a `active` classname.
 Then a `<text>` element is added to hold detailed information about the bar.
-This detailed information is the exact value of bar and the percentage the value differs from the mean of the whole chart.
+This detailed information is the exact value of bar and the percentage the value differs from the mean of the whole chart (e.g. '+5.1% (32)')
 ```javascript
 /*
  * Returns text label content